 Dorene, however, knew her father’s stubborn will and had learned not to underestimate Oliver’s resilience.
 While other close friends expected this to be Oliver’s final trip to Alaska, or anywhere else, Dorene left the options open, suggesting he might, after all, want to come back to Santa Cruz or to their cousin Cam’s in Oregon for the winter.
 He also might wish to stay in the sod house he and Tonya were planning to build in Minchumina.
 While facing reality and worst-case scenarios was probably wise, she thought the gloomy predictions might be a bit premature.

 On May 26th Dorene joined the group in Santa Cruz and saw Carol Schlentner, Linnea Wik and Oliver off to Fairbanks.
 Noting that he needed new moccasins, Dorene put tanned deer hide in the mail for them and suggested this would be a good project for someone to work on with him.
 They were arranging to fly organic vegetables from Fairbanks to Minchumina for Oliver’s health.
-“He eats lots of soft fully cooked vegetables when they are put in front of him,” she wrote.
+She wrote:

 In a few days Oliver was safely in Minchumina.